Whose baseline compiler is it anyway?: Baseline Compiler Integration

 Of the Wasm engines in the wild, including the ones containing the \NumCompilers baseline compilers, none use value tags except \OurEngine.
 These systems either do no precise garbage collection at all, removing the need for stackmaps, or they reuse the battle-tested stackmap logic of their host system, as is the case in all Web engines.
 Since \OurEngine makes unusual choices here, we evaluate some of the tradeoffs specific to that design in the experimental section.

 \textbf{Optimizing Value Tags.} The dynamic cost of value tags can be reduced with compiler optimization.
 While an optimizing compiler can use a sophisticated global register allocator to only store tags on spills, a baseline compiler cannot afford an IR.
-Instead, we outline three optimizations for reducing the dynamic cost of value tags that are usable in a single-pass compiler.
+Instead, we outline three optimizations for reducing the dynamic cost of value tags in a single-pass compiler.

-\begin{itemize} \item \emph{lazy tagging} of locals.
+\begin{itemize} \item \textbf{\emph{lazy tagging}} of locals.
 Since Wasm is a typed bytecode, local variables have static types that do not change during the execution of a function.
-Thus the types of locals are determinable from their declaration in the first bytes of a function body.
-Instead of writing these value tags at runtime, the stackwalker computes them on-the-fly by decoding the locals of the function's original bytecode, thus needing no additional metadata. \item \emph{lazy tagging} of operand stack.
+Thus the types of locals can determined from the first bytes of a function body.
+Instead of writing value tags at runtime, the stackwalker computes them on-the-fly by decoding local declarations in the original bytecode, needing no additional metadata. \item \textbf{\emph{lazy tagging}} of operand stack.
 While the types of local variables of a Wasm function don't change during execution, the types of operand stack slots certainly can.
 With this optimization, the compiler omits tag stores for operand stack slots.
 Like lazy tagging for locals, types are reconstructed at stackwalking time, but this is more complicated than for locals, because the types could be different at each bytecode.
-That means storing additional metadata (which is basically a stackmap), or reconstructing them from the bytecode by effectively reverifying the code. \item \emph{on-demand tagging} using abstract interpretation.
-The default for \OurJit, value tag stores are only emitted by the compiler across possible observations (calls, traps, and instrumentation) and the abstract state tracks whether each slot has had its tag stored.
+That means storing additional metadata (basically a stackmap), or reconstructing them from the bytecode by revalidating the code. \item \textbf{\emph{on-demand tagging}} using abstract interpretation.
+The default for \OurJit, value tag stores are only emitted by the compiler across possible observations (calls, traps, and instrumentation) and the abstract state tracks whether each slot has an up-to-date tag.
 Parameters are assumed to have their tags stored by the caller. \end{itemize}

 We evaluate these alternatives in the experiments section by comparing with the worst-case overhead (an implementation that always stores value tags at each instruction, exactly as an interpreter would do) and the best-case alternative of simply disabling value tags.
-As we will see, results show that on-demand tagging via abstract interpretation is close enough to ideal performance that the additional complexity of the other optimizations may not be justifiable.
+As we will see, on-demand tagging mostly eliminates tag overhead.